 Australia has generally had a much higher interest rate than most of the western economies, especially after the European common currency was introduced.

-This has made the Aussie a favorite for ‘carry traders’, or people who want to gain from the difference between a lower yielding currency like the USD or Japanese Yen, and the higher yielding Aussie.
+These higher interest rates have made the Aussie a favourite for ‘carry traders’, or people who want to gain from the difference between a lower-yielding currency like the USD or Japanese Yen, and the higher-yielding Aussie.
 From a practical trading perspective in the AUD/USD, this makes the outlook for interest rates in the USA and Australia very important.

-At the moment the USA and Australia have the same overnight discount rate of 1.5%, set by the Federal Reserve and the RBA, respectively.
-This isn’t the historical norm, and should these rates diverge again, it could have a serious effect on the value of the AUD/USD.
+At the moment the USA and Australia have the same overnight discount rate of 1.5%, set by the Federal Reserve and the RBA, respectively but this isn’t the historical norm, and should these rates diverge again, it could have a severe effect on the value of the AUD/USD.

-For example, if the US FED is able to raise rates, as it has told the markets it intends to do, this could drive capital flows from the Aussie to the USD.
+For example, if the US FED can raise rates, as it has told the markets it intends to do, this could drive capital flows from the Aussie to the USD.

 Conversely, if the US Fed is unable to raise rates because of the massive debt burden and deficit that the US is facing, and the commodity markets heat up because of USD weakness, the opposite could happen.